smscully/python-aws-scripts/terraform-aws-test-env/README.md

 ```

 ### Access the EC2 Instance via SSH
 To access the Ubuntu 22.04 EC2 instance, enter the command below in the shell.
-Change the username to `ec2-user` if using an Amazon Liunux AMI.
+Change the username to `ec2-user` if using an Amazon Linux AMI.
 The IP address of the EC2 instance is displayed as an output of the Terraform script.

 ```bash
 ssh -i ~/.ssh/aws-test-env-ed25519 ubuntu@[instance-ip]